How to create an adapter for the TFS Integration Platform - Part IX: IServerPathTranslationService

 TranslateFromCanonicalPath

-This method is the reverse from TranslateToCanonicalPathCaseSensitive it takes a neutral path and provides one that applies to your adapter.
-In my case it meant dropping the first character and making sure I had an absolute URI:
+This method reverses TranslateToCanonicalPathCaseSensitive: it takes a neutral path and provides one that applies to your adapter.
+In my case, it means dropping the first character and ensuring an absolute URI:

 public string TranslateFromCanonicalPath(string canonicalPath, string canonicalFilterPath)